 Welcome back from South Aylesford Retail Park!
-Following government advice, some of our stores are now reopening.
+Following government advice, most of our stores are now reopen.
 Please read the information below before you visit.

 WHICH STORES ARE OPEN?

 The following stores are currently open at South Aylesford Retail Park: